lducas/CodeRed/README.md

 Parameters:
 - The default value t=None is interpreted as 0 (*i.e.* LB/LBB searches for a short codeword rather than a close codeword).
 - Parameters `k1` and `w2` are integers, whose role is described in the paper.
 - Leave default value `goal_w=None` to get the shortest visited codeword as output.
-Set `goal_w` to an integer to return as soon as a coderword shortest codeword is found (and returns None if goal not met).
+Set `goal_w` to an integer to return as soon as a coderword of at most that length is found (and returns `None` if goal not met).
-- Set `Stats=True` to instead get counts on visited codeword of each length as the output.
+- Set `Stats=True` to instead get as return value the counts on visited codeword of each length.

 #### Fundamental Domain and Probabilities